Got dropped off on our mansion step

 - A Series of Unfortunate Events: The Village of Fowl Devotees adopts the Baudelaire orphans so they can do the chores of the entire village.

 - The alternate version of the trope appears in the Sherlock Holmes story The Adventure of the Priory School.
-It's eventually revealed that James, the client's personal aide, is in fact his illegitimate son, although this is an extremely tightly-kept secret and it's with serious reluctance that the client admits it to Holmes and Watson.
-He genuinely loves both of his children, and giving James this position allowed him to have the boy in his daily life without creating a scandal that would embarrass his wife.
+It's eventually revealed that James, the client's personal aide, is in fact his illegitimate son, although this is an extremely tightly kept secret and it's with serious reluctance that the client admits it to Holmes and Watson.
+He genuinely loves both of his children and giving James this position allowed him to have the boy in his daily life without creating a scandal that would embarrass his wife.
+(James's mother experienced Death by Childbirth, and it's implied that the love affair and James's birth both occurred prior to the client's marriage.)
+Unfortunately, James learned the secret and resolved to get rid of the legitimate heir, resulting in the death of an innocent and James becoming a Remittance Man.

 - In The Wicked Years, Aunt Em and Uncle Henry are not really Dorothy's aunt and uncle.
 They adopted her because they needed more hands on their farm.

 - Jafar from Once Upon a Time in Wonderland was the bastard son of the Sultan of Agrabah.
-When his mother dies of sickness, she tells him who his father is and tells him to go to his father for sanctuary.
-While the sultan believes him after seeing the ring that he gave her, he refuses to acknowledge him as his heir and agrees to give him a life in the palace as a servant boy.
+Before his mother dies of sickness, she tells him who his father is and urges him to go to his father for sanctuary.
+While the sultan believes him after seeing the ring that he gave her, he refuses to acknowledge him as his heir, instead agreeing to give him a life in the palace as a servant boy.
+(And it only gets worse from there; he's beaten and eventually almost killed for daring to speak over or contradict the legitimate son.)

 - A variant may appear in Dragon Age II, depending on player choices.
 Hawke and friends encounter a freshly orphaned elf girl named Orana as part of Fenris's personal quest chain.
 The player has the option to invite Orana, who has nowhere to go, to come to their estate and become a live-in housekeeper.
 If this is done, she appears in Hawke's living room for the remainder of the game and becomes part of the household; it's noted in the third act that in addition to providing her with a salary, Hawke has arranged for her to take music and voice lessons to encourage her natural talent.